Dataherald/dataherald/README.md

 By default, DB credentials are stored in `database_connection` collection in MongoDB.
 Connection URI information is encrypted using the ENCRYPT_KEY you provided as an environment variable

 ##### Connecting to supported Data warehouses
-You can generate the `connection_uri` parameter in the API call for each of the supported warehouses by using the steps outlined below.
+You can generate the `uri` parameter in the API call for each of the supported warehouses by using the steps outlined below.

 **Postgres**
 ```